ded/morpheus/README.md

     $ git submodule update --init
     $ open tests/tests.html

 If all is good.
-Then run `make` and be sure make sure your code passes the linter
+Then run `make` to be sure your code passes the JSHint linter

+Morpheus (c) Dustin Diaz 2011 - License MIT

 **Happy Morphing!**